Authors: tutorial Amolith Seregion, and the Ubuntu App Cats

 Add Manual Configuration

 The first thing to fill out is "Server:" and Port:.
-Here, you'll enter the information shown in bellow screenshot.
+Here, you'll insert the information shown in bellow screenshot.
 The first string of number is the IP address that goes in the "Server:" box and the second number is what goes in the "Port:" box.
 However, if your .ovpn file uses a different port, you'll need to check "Use custom gateway port" underneath "Server:"

 The protocol will typically be UDP but you can verify that by looking at this line (proto is short for protocol)